RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

-In the entertainment business, the most common statute of frauds issue arises when an artist promises to perform services for MORE THAN ONE YEAR.
+In the entertainment business, the most common statute of frauds issue arises when an artist promises to perform services for more than one year.
 Usually such contracts must be in writing, or courts will not enforce them.
-But what about contracts that COULD last more than a year?
+But what about contracts that *could* last more than a year?
 Must those contracts be in writing?
 In general, contracts of indefinite duration don't require a writing no matter how long they may take.